samroughley/Prediction-Markets-Arbitrage/README.md

 2. **Streamlit Dashboard (`Home.py`)**
    - Visualizes the arbitrage opportunities calculated by `main.py`.
-   - Can be run independently to explore static or previously saved data.
+   - Can be run independently to explore static / previously saved data.
-   - For live updates, ensure `main.py` is running in parallel, either locally or on a server.
+   - For live updates, ensure `main.py` is running in parallel.

-**Deployment Note:** The current deployment on Streamlit Community Cloud does **not** run `main.py` continuously.
+**Deployment Note:** The current deployment on Streamlit Community Cloud does **not** run `main.py`.
 Therefore, the dashboard will display the most recent processed data rather than real-time updates.

 ---

 ## 📖 Usage

-*To be completed...*
+Dashboard consists of two pages:

+1. **Home**
+   - Summarises the best odds available for every outcome (win/lose/draw), highlighting if arbitrage is possible and the available return.
+Can be selected as to whether to include odds from Polymarket.
+   - **Two-Bet Arbitrage**: Searches for arbitrage opportunities made possible through betting on events **not** happening on Polymarket.

+2. **Detailed Odds Directory**
+   - Details all the odds available and the relevant source of the odds that were analysed for arbitrage opportunities.
+   - Highlights the best available odds, hence can be used to determine the source of the odds listed on *Home*

 ---